Skip to main content

 CC licensed content, Shared previously

-This page titled 1.2: Introduction to Nouns is shared under a not declared license and was authored, remixed, and/or curated by SUNY/Lumen Learning via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.2: Introduction to Nouns is shared under a not declared license and was authored, remixed, and/or curated by SUNY/Lumen Learning via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?